linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.3-to-v4.0.md

 # LINSHARE UPGRADE

-> Note :</br>
+> **Note** :
- - We explain in this file how to upgrade your LinShare instance from 2.3 to 4.0. </br>
+> - We explain in this file how to upgrade your LinShare instance from 2.3 to 4.0.
+The application of this process consists of installing LinShare on a new machine and you will be able to restore databases and the storage space on the new machine, to achieve the migration as we are going to explain in the next steps.
- - Please note that all the components found in each version folder, [here](http://download.linshare.org/versions), must be upgraded together.
+> - Please note that all the components found in 4.0 version folder [here](http://download.linshare.org/versions) must be upgraded together.

  </br>
-Each LinShare version folder contains the dependencies required to install the version properly. </br>

-# Prerequisites

-## Operating System:

-For LinShare 4.0 the recommended OS is **Debian 10 (Buster)**.
-The application of this process consists of installing LinShare on a new machine and you will be able to restore databases and the storage space on the new machine to achieve the migration as we are going to explain in the next steps.

-NB: Make sure that your OS is up to date and ready to satisfy LinShare requirements like Java 11, Tomcat9 and MongoDB 4.2.

-## Application's server:

-In LinShare 4.0 the used Java version is Java11, to insure that LinShare runs smoothly, the recommended Tomcat version is Tomcat9.

-## DataBases:

-In LinShare 4.0 both dataBases are upgraded:

-* In **Debian 10** the default PostgreSQL's version is 11, it can be used for LinShare (Recommended PostgresSql versions 9, 10 and 11)
-* MongoDB from 3.6 to 4.2

 ## Overview